Asif Ali Zardari: Exile and legal problems

 He returned to Lahore in April 2005.
 Police prevented him from holding rallies by escorting him from the airport to his home.
-He criticised Musharraf's government, but rumours of reconciliation between Musharraf and the PPP grew.
+He criticised Pervez Musharraf's government, but rumours of reconciliation between Musharraf and the PPP grew.
 Zardari went back to Dubai in May 2005.

 In June 2005, he had a heart attack and was treated in the United Arab Emirates.
 A PPP spokesman stated he underwent angioplasty in the United States.
 In September 2005, he did not show up for a Rawalpindi hearing on corruption charges; the court issued an arrest warrant.
 His lawyers stated he could not come because he was recovering from his treatment.
 Following a request by the Rawalpindi court, Interpol issued a red notice in January 2006 against the couple which called on member nations to decide on the couple's extradition.

 When Bhutto announced in September 2007 her upcoming return to Pakistan, her husband was in New York City undergoing medical treatment.
 After the October 2007 bombing in Karachi that tainted Bhutto's return, he accused Pakistani intelligence services of being behind the attacks and claimed "it was not done by militants".
 He had not accompanied Bhutto, staying in Dubai with their daughters.
 Bhutto called for the removal of the chief investigator of the attacks because she claimed he had been involved in Zardari's alleged torture in prison in 1999.

 In November 2007, Musharraf instituted emergency rule for six weeks (see Pakistani state of emergency, 2007), under the pretext of rising Islamist militancy, a few days after Bhutto's departure for Dubai to meet with Zardari.
 Immediately after the state of emergency was invoked, Bhutto returned to Pakistan, while Zardari again stayed behind in Dubai.
 Emergency rule was initiated right before the Supreme Court of Pakistan began deliberations on the legality of Musharraf's U.S.-backed proposal—the National Reconciliation Ordinance (NRO)—to drop corruption charges against Bhutto and Zardari in return for a joint Bhutto-Musharraf coalition to govern Pakistan.
-Bhutto and Zardari sympathised with Musharraf on his feud with the Supreme Court, but simultaneously criticised the imposition of martial law.
+Bhutto and Zardari sympathised with Pervez Musharraf on his feud with the Supreme Court, but simultaneously criticised the imposition of martial law.
 Before the Supreme Court could issue a decision, Musharraf replaced its members with his supporters.